-(b) Form: Stipulations required under this Rule shall be in writing, signed by the parties thereto or by their counsel, and shall observe the requirements of Rule 23 as to form and style of papers, except that the stipulation shall be filed with the Court in duplicate and only one set of exhibits shall be required.
-Documents or other papers, which are the subject of stipulation in any respect and which the parties intend to place before the Court, shall be annexed to or filed with the stipulation.
-The stipulation shall be clear and concise.
-Separate items shall be stated in separate paragraphs, and shall be appropriately lettered or numbered.
-Exhibits attached to a stipulation shall be numbered serially; i.e., 1, 2, 3, etc. The exhibit number shall be followed by "P" if offered by the petitioner, e.g., 1-P; "R" if offered by the respondent, e.g., 2-R; or "J" if joint, e.g., 3-J.
+- (b) Form: Stipulations required under this Rule must be in writing, signed by the parties thereto or by their counsel, and must observe the requirements of Rule 23 as to form and style of papers, except that a stipulation filed in paper in open Court must be filed with the Court in duplicate and only one set of exhibits is required.
+Documents or other papers that are the subject of stipulation in any respect and that the parties intend to place before the Court must be annexed to or filed with the stipulation.
+The stipulation must be clear and concise.
+Separate items must be stated in separate paragraphs and must be appropriately lettered or numbered.
+Exhibits attached to a stipulation must be numbered serially; i.e., 1, 2, 3, etc. The exhibit number must be followed by "P" if offered by the petitioner, e.g., 1-P; "R" if offered by the respondent, e.g., 2-R; or "J" if joint, e.g., 3-J. - (c) Filing: Executed stipulations prepared pursuant to this Rule, and related exhibits, must be filed by the parties at or before commencement of the trial of the case, unless the Court orders otherwise.
+A stipulation that has been filed need not be offered formally to be considered in evidence. - (d) Objections: Any objection to all or any part of a stipulation should be noted in the stipulation, but the Court will consider any objection to a stipulated matter made at the commencement of the trial or for good cause shown made during the trial. - (e) Binding Effect: A stipulation will be treated, to the extent of its terms, as a conclusive admission by the parties to the stipulation, unless otherwise permitted by the Court or as agreed by those parties.
+The Court will not permit a party to a stipulation to qualify, change, or contradict a stipulation in whole or in part, except that it may do so if justice requires.
+A stipulation and the admissions therein are binding and have effect only in the pending case and not for any other purpose, and cannot be used against any of the parties thereto in any other case or proceeding.